 - Select the module you wish to lock, then click the Lock icon on the toolbar.

-- There are 3 lock statuses that determine whether or not the content is editable and whether the module can be moved or deleted.
+- There are three lock statuses that determine whether or not the content is editable and whether the module can be moved or deleted.

 The last option in the list is the selected module.
 As you move your cursor up the list, the layers are identified with a black border.

-- Selected layers will have various options on the toolbar.
+Selected layers have various options on the toolbar.
 Some layers include a trashcan icon.

 Caution: Deleting rows and columns from your template is liable to break the layout.

-- Use the Cancel button if you realize you've made a serious error.
+Use the Cancel button if you realize you have made a serious error.

-- If the mistake was saved, then see the section at the bottom of this article for reverting to an earlier version.
+If the mistake was saved, then see the section at the bottom of this article to revert to an earlier version.

 SLS2 Layer Cookbook